manzoniUC/hw01/README.md

 # hw01

+Hello world!
 My name is Marc-Antoine Manzoni.
-Testing.
+I am a second (soon to be third) year in *The College*.